Florastamine/craftbox/README.md

 craftbox
 ========

-An open, free-form, flexible, multi-purpose world creator for kids.
-Formerly known as Edu6.
+A written-from-scratch, open-source, free-form, flexible, multi-purpose world creator for kids, formerly known as Edu6.